yarisvt/tyk-docs/tyk-docs/content/tyk-developer-portal/customise/custom-developer-portal.md

 {"Status":"OK","Message":"Data updated","Meta":null}
 ```

 Note that all non-empty custom fields are shown in the Tyk Dashboard Developer view.
-Besides, all the keys created for this developer inherit his custom fields, if they are specified in the Portal settings **Signup fields** list.
+All the keys created for this developer inherit his custom fields, if they are specified in the Portal settings **Signup fields** list.

 ### Login Workflow: Checking User Credentials